FDA Approves Mesoblast’s Remestemcel-L for Steroid-Refractory GvHD

 “Today’s decision marks an important milestone in the use of innovative cell-based therapies to treat life-threatening diseases with devastating impacts on patients, including children,” Peter Marks, MD, PhD, the director of the FDA’s Center for Biologics Evaluation and Research (CBER), said in a statement.1 “This first mesenchymal stromal cell therapy approval demonstrates the FDA’s commitment to supporting the development of safe and effective products that could improve the quality of life for patients with symptoms that are unresponsive to other therapies.”

-The FDA's decision was made with regard to a biologics license application (BLA) that Mesoblast resubmitted on July 8, 2024, after 2 prior BLA submissions.2,3 In March 2024, the FDA informed Mesoblast that the available data from the phase 3 MSB-GVHD001 clinical trial (NCT02336230), including new requested Chemistry, Manufacturing, and Control (CMC) information previously requested, were sufficient for a BLA resubmission.
+The FDA's decision was made with regard to a biologics license application (BLA) that Mesoblast resubmitted on July 8, 2024, after 2 prior BLA submissions.2,3 In March 2024, the FDA had informed Mesoblast that the available data from the phase 3 MSB-GVHD001 clinical trial (NCT02336230), including new requested Chemistry, Manufacturing, and Control (CMC) information previously requested, were sufficient for a BLA resubmission.
 The new data provided further evidence from potency assays demonstrating a suitable link between product used for the pediatric indication to the adult indication.4

 “Steroid-refractory acute graft-versus-host disease can have significant, wide-ranging health consequences, including damage to multiple organs, reduced quality of life and risk of death in affected patients,” Nicole Verdun, MD, the director of the Office of Therapeutic Products at CBER, added to the statement.1 “The FDA remains dedicated to helping address the urgent unmet needs of individuals with debilitating and deadly diseases, and today’s approval is an important step in that effort.”

 With regard to safety, the FDA notes that the most common adverse reactions in the trial constituted infections, fever, hemorrhage, edema, abdominal pain, and hypertension.
-Patients receiving remestemcel-L should receive pretreatment with corticosteroids and antihistamines and monitored for hypersensitivity reactions, dyspnea, hypotension, fever, tachypnea, cyanosis, and hypoxia, according to the agency.
-Furthermore, the FDA notes that acute infusion reactions, transmission of infectious disease or agents, and ectopic tissue formation may occur in patients who have been treated with the therapy.
+Patients receiving remestemcel-L should receive pretreatment with corticosteroids and antihistamines and be monitored for hypersensitivity reactions, dyspnea, hypotension, fever, tachypnea, cyanosis, and hypoxia, according to the agency.
+Furthermore, the FDA notes that acute infusion reactions, transmission of infectious agents, and ectopic tissue formation may occur in patients who have been treated with the therapy.

 REFERENCES